stefandecimelli/fun-machine-project/README.md

 Project goals:
 - Create an app that executed a command on the host and resturns the stdout & stderr
 - learn: EJS + HTMX
-- use: bun as a backend
+- use: bun + express as a backend
+- use: typescript

 Run with:
 ```